DAVID-creator-dev/Engine-Project/README.md

 # Echo Engine – Gold Version

-> A modern, modular, and lightweight C# game engine built for learning, prototyping, and creating 3D experiences.
+> A modern, modular, and lightweight C++ game engine built for learning, prototyping, and creating 3D experiences.
 > Featuring a real-time editor, rendering, and dynamic scripting with hot reload.

 ---